 Features of the Programme:

-You will be taught by top researchers in Applied Linguistics, who are known for cutting edge research in their fields.
-Their work is regularly published in important international journals, and they are often invited to speak at major international conferences.
-At the same time, nearly all of them also have backgrounds in English Language Teaching and understand how to apply research to addressing practical issues in the classroom.
+You will be taught by experts in Applied Linguistics, who are known for cutting edge research in their fields.
+Their work is regularly published in important international journals, and they are regularly invited to speak at major international conferences.
+At the same time, nearly all of them have a background in English Language Teaching and understand how to apply research to addressing teaching and learning issues in the classroom.

 Students on Reading's MA programmes receive considerable individual attention.
-All students have regular meetings with personal tutors.
-They also have the chance to become a part of a thriving intellectual community with regular research talks and social events with academic staff and PhD students.
-See our latest list of talks by prominent visiting speakers here.
+All students have regular meetings with personal tutors and dissertation supervisors.
+They also become a part of a thriving intellectual community with regular research talks and social events with academic staff and PhD students.

 Variety and Flexibility